Get your drawers organized with the easy DIY project. Create custom wooden drawer organizers so that everything has a place.

 Seriously, what a mess!
-The silverware drawer isn’t any better.
-Just picture in a tangled pile of forks, spoons, and knives.
+The silverware drawer wasn’t any better.
+Just imagine a drawer filled with tangled forks, spoons, and knives.

 Before we moved into the house, I had plans to buy drawer organizers and create a perfectly organized system.
 Every time I saw drawer organizers in a store I was tempted to buy them, but I was always worried they wouldn’t fit perfectly.

-Finally, I decided that the best idea was to make my own custom wooden drawer organizers.
+Finally, I decided that the best idea was to make my own custom utensil drawer organizers.

 This post contains affiliate links.
 For more information, see my disclosures here.